 The biggest indoor Christmas market in Brussels is on Place Flagey.
 Here you’ll find craft workers from all over Belgium, France, Germany and Hungary, so it’s a great place to find original gifts and stocking fillers.

-If you are in Brussels between December 13 and 17, head to the Xmas festival on Place Dumon in the Wouluwe-Saint-Pierre district.
+If you are in Brussels between around the middle of December, head to the Xmas festival on Place Dumon in the Wouluwe-Saint-Pierre district.
 The Christmas village is housed in a massive, heated marquee so the weather won’t be a problem and, with more than 130 stands, you should find everything you need to keep the family happy on Christmas morning.